A note on the compactness properties of discontinuous Galerkin time discretizations: Concluding remarks

-The author was partially supported by the European Union (ERC Synergy, NEMESIS, project number 101115663).
+\paragraph{Acknowledgements.} The author thanks Keegan Kirk (George Mason University) for pointing out reference~\cite[App.~C]{Droniou_etal:2018}.
+This research was partially supported by the European Union (ERC Synergy, NEMESIS, project number 101115663).
 Views and opinions expressed are, however, those of the author only and do not necessarily reflect those of the EU or the ERC Executive Agency.
 The author is also member of the INdAM-GNCS group.